Parsl/parslguts/plugins.rst

 TODO
 ====

+this is an architectural style rather than an API

 there have been a few places in earlier sections where i have talked (in different ways) about plugging in different pieces of code - the biggest examples being providers and executors.

 which bits you can swap for other plugins: how and why